Darylynn is in the intense first months of parenthood, trying to decipher her...read more

 I am currently on maternity leave and the organisation that I work for has notified me that there is a planned restructure and my post will be consumed within another role which is larger and has a greater level of pay.
 All the managers on the current restructure had a meeting with the senior managers and HR and the new structure was disclosed.
 We were asked to ‘express interest’ in any of the new posts for which we felt we had appropriate experience.
 I had a meeting with the senior managers and said that I felt to be at disadvantage due to being on maternity leave, but my only option at this stage was to either express interest or not.
 I have done so and have now been invited for a competitive interview.
 I understand that only following the restructure will my current post be at risk of redundancy.
 Please can anyone tell me what I should do.
 I have sought advice and it has been contradictory.
 On one hand, I am being told that I should be ‘offered’ a post in the new structure and, on another, I have been told that I only have ‘rights’ to suitable alternative employment following the restructure process.

-Thank you for your question.
+Thank you for your question about restructure on maternity leave.
 Under employment law an organisation can dismiss an employee who is on maternity leave by reason of redundancy.
 However, to do so they first need to show that there was no suitable alternative position for that employee.

 If your organisation fails to fulfil its obligations to you as an employee on maternity leave, it may open itself up to (1) an unfair dismissal claim or (2) a pregnancy or maternity discrimination claim.
 You state that your organisation is in the process of a re-organisation and that no-one has yet been made redundant but are at the stage of interviewing for the new roles.